UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

 Nowadays there are several environment management systems following a similar idea:
 Instead of having to use multiple computers or virtual machines to run different versions of the same package, you can install packages in isolated environments.

+### Environment management

+An environment management system solves a number of problems commonly encountered by (data) scientists.

+*   An application you need for a research project requires different versions of your base programming language or different versions of various third-party packages from the versions that you are currently using.
+*   An application you developed as part of a previous research project that worked fine on your system six months ago now no longer works.
+*   Code that was written for a joint research project works on your machine but not on your collaborators' machines.
+*   An application that you are developing on your local machine doesn't provide the same results when run on your remote cluster.

 <script type="module">
   import mermaid from 'https://cdn.jsdelivr.net/npm/mermaid@10/dist/mermaid.esm.min.mjs';
 </script>